tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - cross-reactivity was at first expected to be low, but **only a small portion of an antigen is needed to be recognized by a TCR (8-10 amino acids for MHCI, 14-18 for MHCII, does this mean that CD8<sup>+</sup> T cells might be more cross-reactive?**)
  - TCRs have specificity for MHC bearing peptide (MHC restriction)
  - there are anchor residues (critical residues of peptide required to bind specific MHC), but there are plastic residues as well, leading to polyspecificity
- - **chimera TCRs with 2 beta or 2 alpha (and 1 of the other) could also lead to cross-reactivity with different specificities (perhaps different alpha-beta pairs on same T cell have different specificities)**
+ - **chimera TCRs with 2 β or 2 α (and 1 of the other) could also lead to cross-reactivity with different specificities (perhaps different α-β pairs on same T cell have different specificities)**
+# Molecular mimicry between tumor associated antigens and microbiota-derived epitopes
+ - three cases of 100% homology between tumor associated antigens and microbiota-derived antigens of the Firmicutes and Bacteroidetes phyla (> 90% of gut microbiota)
+ - likely induction of crossreactive T CD8<sup>+</sup> T cells, so anti-microbiota T cell memory could serve as anti-cancer T cell memory
+ - **biological significance may depend on when individuals encounter microbiota species with antigens similar to tumor: early in life would mean that immune system could recognize antigens as self and that specific T cell clones would be removed (s tumor presenting homologous TAA would have an advantage), but if microbiota colonizes gut later in life the immune system could recognize peptide as non-self and then tumor would be exposed to specific memory T cells**
 # mTOR regulates T cell exhaustion and PD-1-targeted immunotherapy response during chronic viral infection
  - background: PD-1-blockade enhances T cell response by promoting differentiation of stem-like T cells towards TIM3<sup>+</sup> cells
  - results: blocking mTOR during T cell expansion enhances T cell response (stem-like T cells accumulate), but blocking mTOR after exhaustion has progressed causes immunosuppression (decreased TIM3<sup>+</sup> cells, increased viral load)